martin-ockajak/git-kit/README.md

 **GitMore** is a simple tool for enhancing the usability of Git by providing several convenient aliases.

+The functionality is similar to and can be considered an extension of [Git Extras](https://github.com/tj/git-extras).

 * [Aliases](#aliases)
 * [Examples](#examples)
 * [Installation](#installation)